 You need only two input files to run

 The fasta file: it is the sequence file for your full model (protein plus built loop).

 The input PDB file.
 It is OK to input this without any sidechains and without loops.
 You can also include a starting loop (its bond lengths and angles will be used for all models).

-The code takes about 2 minute to generate about 90 loop models.
+The code takes about 4 hours to generate loop models if you use 100 cores.
 We get a 'silent file' with all the models,

 To extract models from a silent file, you can use the usual Rosetta